Regulation Text

 The Right-of-Way Hierarchy, Decoded — § 91.113

-Before we get to who has right-of-way, let's anchor the part of § 91.113 that matters most: paragraph (b).
-When weather permits, you are required to see and avoid other aircraft.
+Before identifying who has right-of-way, the part of § 91.113 that matters most is paragraph (b).
+When weather permits, pilots are required to see and avoid other aircraft.
 That obligation rides above everything else in this rule.
-Right-of-way doesn't mean "I get to plow ahead and the other guy figures it out."
-It means the other pilot is expected to give way — but if they don't, the collision is still on both of you.
+Right-of-way does not mean one aircraft may plow ahead and leave the other to sort it out.
+It means the other pilot is expected to give way — but if they do not, the collision is still attributable to both pilots.

-With that out of the way, here's the converging hierarchy from § 91.113(c) and (d), from most right-of-way to least:
+With that established, the converging hierarchy from § 91.113(c) and (d) runs from most right-of-way to least:

-A mnemonic that's served my students well: "Distress, Balloons, Gliders, Airships, Tow, Power."
-The thinking behind it is maneuverability — a balloon can't dodge you, a glider is energy-managing every second, an airship is sluggish, and a tow ship has another airplane on a string behind it.
-You, in your 172, have the most options, so you give way.
+A useful mnemonic is "Distress, Balloons, Gliders, Airships, Tow, Power."
+The logic behind it is maneuverability — a balloon cannot dodge, a glider is energy-managing every second, an airship is sluggish, and a tow ship has another airplane on a line behind it.
+A powered single-engine airplane has the most options, so it gives way.

 Then there are three same-category scenarios:

-• Head-on (§ 91.113(e)): Both pilots alter course to the right.
-Not one of you — both.
-This is the one people get wrong on checkrides.
+- Head-on (§ 91.113(e)): Both pilots alter course to the right.
+Not one of them — both.
+This is the one applicants get wrong on checkrides.

-• Landing (§ 91.113(g)): Aircraft on final approach or actually landing have right-of-way over aircraft in flight or on the ground.
-When two are converging on the runway, the lower aircraft wins — but you cannot use that rule to cut in front of another aircraft on final.
+- Landing (§ 91.113(g)): Aircraft on final approach or actually landing have right-of-way over aircraft in flight or on the ground.
+When two are converging on the runway, the lower aircraft wins — but that rule cannot be used to cut in front of another aircraft on final.

 What an Examiner Asks About § 91.113

-This is one of the regs examiners love because the answers are short, definite, and easy to grade.
-Be ready for these four:
+This is one of the regulations examiners favor because the answers are short, definite, and easy to grade.
+Common questions include:

 The overtaking pilot is required to alter course to the right and pass well clear — § 91.113(f).
-My job is to hold my course predictably and keep flying the airplane.
-I'm the one with the right-of-way, but I'm still bound by (b) — see and avoid.
+The overtaken pilot's job is to hold course predictably and keep flying the airplane.
+That pilot has the right-of-way but is still bound by (b) — see and avoid.

 Right-of-Way in the Pattern, Under § 91.113